Straube Piano Company: 1890s: early years

 The Straube Piano Company was the outgrowth of Van Matre & Straube (aka Straube & Van Matre), a partnership formalized in February 1895 by Williard Naramore Van Matre, Sr. (1851–1939), and William Straube (né Straub; 1857–1928).

-That same month, Van Matre and Straube leased a factory near Chicago at Downers Grove, Illinois, on the Chicago, Burlington and Quincy Railroad, at the present intersection of Warren and Forest Avenues.
-The original wareroom was at 24 Adams Street, Chicago.
+That same month, Van Matre and Straube leased a factory together near Chicago at Downers Grove, Illinois, on the Chicago, Burlington and Quincy Railroad, at the present intersection of Warren and Forest Avenues.
+Their original wareroom was at 24 Adams Street, Chicago.

-Straube manufactured its first piano in June 1895 at that factory, which was also the factory of Van Matre & Co.
-W.N.
-Van Matre & Co. was a music dealer at 105 State Street in Rockford, Illinois.
-Around July 1896, Van Matre and Straube dissolved the partnership, after Straube purchased Van Matre's share.
-Straube continued the business under his own name.
+Straube's first piano was completed in June 1895 at that shared factory.
+(W.N.
+Van Matre & Co. was a music dealer at 105 State Street in Rockford, Illinois.)
+Around July 1896, Straube purchased Van Matre's share in the business, and the partnership was dissolved.
+Straube continued in business under his own name.

-The company's founding year has not been definitively established.
-In 1907, Straube Piano Company executives publicly recognized 1895 as the founding year.
-However, in 1911, Alfred Dolge published an influential reference book, Pianos and Their Makers, that gave 1878 as the founding year.
-The December 19, 1914, issue of Music Trade Review began using the 1878 founding date.
-At some point, Straube Piano began casting the numerals "1878" in the piano plates (aka iron frames).
-Straube Piano in 1924 attributed 1879 as the founding year.
-In 1996, a book author provided 1859 as the founding year.
+Different founding years have been asserted for Straube's company.
+In 1907, Straube Piano Company executives publicly observed 1895 as their founding year.
+However, in 1911, Alfred Dolge published an influential reference book, Pianos and Their Makers, in which he gave 1878 as the founding year.
+The December 19, 1914, issue of Music Trade Review began using the 1878 founding date, and at some point Straube Piano began casting the numerals "1878" into the iron frames of their instruments.
+Straube Piano in 1924 cited 1879 as their founding year.
+In 1996, another author provided 1859 as the founding year.

-William Straube (1857–1923), an investor, not a piano expert, incorporated Straube Piano Company in 1897 as an Illinois entity.
+William Straube (1857–1923), who was an investor rather than a piano expert, incorporated Straube Piano Company in 1897 as an Illinois entity.

 James (Jim) Francis Broderick (19 August 1854 Philadelphia – 17 November 1920 Chicago) became president on January 1, 1898, and served in that role until March 1911.
 Before joining Straube Piano, Broderick had been a traveling salesman for Steger & Company and the B. Shoninger Co.

 1900s

 By 1901, William Straube had sold his interest and signed a 5-year non-compete agreement.
 But in 1901, Straube, his two brothers, Herman Charles Straube (1867–1921) and Martin Straube, Jr. (1869–1934), and an associate, Charles Jacobsen (no relation to the Jacobsons of Straube Piano Company), formed another piano manufacturing company and leased the Club Block in Downers Grove.
 The Straube Piano Company challenged and won an injunction on December 16, 1901, in Cook County Circuit Court forbidding the Straubes and Jacobsen from using the Straube name in the manufacturing of pianos.

-In 1901, Straube Piano Company was one of 31 Chicago-area piano manufacturers that were recognized nationally.